 During my time living and working at safari lodges in Botswana and Kenya, I celebrated four Christmases in the bush.
 As a UK citizen, it isn't my idea of a conventional Christmas – the weather is warm and wet in December (ok, the wet part is conventional!), there’s no snow, no frantic last-minute Christmas shopping, no classic Christmas tunes playing in every public space!
 But Christmas on safari is magical – you won’t ‘miss out’ on Christmas if you choose to travel over the festive period.
-Most travellers are from the UK or US and most lodge managers are spending the vacation away from home and family, so they make a real effort to make it festive and fun.
+Most travellers are from the UK or US and most lodge managers are spending the holiday away from home and family, so they make a real effort to make it festive and fun.

 Is there a Christmas tree?